Skip to main content

 • unitRef: This allows you to retrieve instances of the mocked dependencies created by the TestBed.

-The Mocked type is used to type the mocked instances of the classes.
+This type is used to type the mocked instances of the classes.
 This type is provided by the @suites/unit package.
 This type relies on the mocking library used in the test environment.

 Key Highlights